 Fig1.
 The pie chart of results of question 1.

-207 students from the University of Nottingham, Ningbo, China were investigated, among which 61% were male and 39% were female.
-The male to female ratio is about 3:2.
+Overall, 207 students from the University of Nottingham, Ningbo, China were investigated, among which 61% were male, and 39% were female.
+The ratio of male and female is about 3:2.

 Question2.
 Which year are you in university?